 The Breast Implant Lawsuit Attorneys of Nadrich & Cohen, LLP respond to the recent 2017 FDA Alert regarding the lymphoma risk associated with certain types of breast implants.
 This is not the first FDA warning regarding this risk.
 The Lawyers of Nadrich & Cohen, LLP are currently investigating Dangerous Breast Implant claims for victims in California and throughout North America.

-2011 FDA Anaplastic Large Cell Lymphoma Alert
+Breast Implant Anaplastic Large Cell Lymphoma Risk

 In 2011, the Food and Drug Administration (FDA) become aware of a link between anaplastic large cell lymphoma and breast implants.
 However, at that time, there were so few cases that it was impossible to find out what caused the link.